sundeepbassi/djangopetblog/README.md

 The open a post and view comments user stories were moved to the done section of the kanban board was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The account registration user story moved to in progress section of the kanban board was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.